VIPS Unit Overview

 - Assist ISB to disseminate crime prevention literature.

-- Participate in community engagement efforts.
+- Participate and promote community engagement and crime prevention efforts.

 - Continue to participate in DUI checkpoints, the Strawberry Festival, Dallas Cowboys training camp, Christmas Tree Lane, and other department and city-sponsored events.